peteFG/Ace-of-Clubs/README.md

 * Also make sure that Django and Angular CLI are installed and configured correctly.
 * Install the required packages in backend/requirements.txt and frontend/package.json.
 If this does not work you might have to try it again after the next step.
 * In IntelliJ, click on File -> Project Structure -> Modules, then click on the + symbol.
 After this click on Import Module and select the project's frontend folder.
 Leave all the default settings and click next until your frontend is imported.
 Then do the same thing for your backend folder, however you will be asked to configure your virtual environment correcty before being able to import it.
 After doing so make sure that your Django server is recognised by IntelliJ.
 If it is not go to Facets, click on the + and select Django.
 Afterwards you might have to restart IntelliJ before being able to proceed.
-* You can import some default data by "executing manage.py loaddata Fixtures.json" when you are in the backend folder.
+* You can import some default data by executing "manage.py loaddata Fixtures.json" when you are in the backend folder.
 * After this you should definitely execute the following commands: "manage.py makemigrations" and "manage.py migrate".
 It is easier if you add those shortcuts to IntelliJ!
 * The default login credentials for the Administrator user are username: admin; password: admin.
 Make sure to change them before you get your application up and running.
 * Start your Django and Angular CLI server with IntelliJ and open localhost:4200 in your preferred webbrowser to access the frontend; open localhost:8000 to access the backend.